Fabric Storage: Organize and Store Your Fabric

 IMG_5959

-Along the other wall I have a drawer of bins for storing fleece, upcycles, felt, etc. They’re a bit of a mess but it’s a good way to store bulkier items
+Along the other wall I have a drawer of bins for large pieces of fabric, storing fleece, upcycles, felt, etc. They’re a bit of a mess but they're a good way to save floor space in your sewing room organization.

 fabric organization bins